stangelandcl/LZ4Sharp/Readme.txt

 ## Build
 The solution file has a prebuild event that assumes CodeBlocks IDE is installed.
 It uses the MinGW gcc preprocessor.
 The path may need changed if the build doesn't work.
+The .cs files have already been created, though, so you should be able to copy them to another project without building it yourself.

 ## Timings
 Compression times do not include disk I/O.